abrovinsch/Fritiof-Python/readme.md

 ## Using Fritiof with Python

 *Tip!
-If you don't know how fritiof works, please consult the 'How fritiof works' section*.
+If you don't know how Fritiof works, please consult the 'How fritiof works' section*.

 To use Fritiof Python, start by importing this module and create a Fritiof object:
 ```python